MultiSafepay/docs/content/integrations/ccv-shop.md

 You will need a [MultiSafepay account](/docs/getting-started-guide/).

-# How to install and configure
+# Installation and configuration

-> **Tip!** Make sure you have a backup of your production environment, and that you test the plugin in a staging environment.
+✅ &nbsp; **Tip!** Make sure you have a backup of your production environment, and that you test the plugin in a staging environment.

 1. Sign in to your CCV Shop <<glossary:backend>> and install the MultiSafepay app from the App Store.
 2. Go to **Mijn webshop** > **Instellingen** > **Bestelproces & voorraad** > **Betaalmethoden**.